Expressions

 • nativeBalances is a mapping of the native token balances, i.e. ETH for Ethereum.
 The balance of an address a can be expressed using nativeBalances[a].

-• calledContract is only available in function summaries.
+• calledContract is only available in expression summaries.
 It refers to the receiver contract of a summarized method call.

 • executingContract is only available in hooks.
 It refers to the contract that is executing when the hook is triggered.